 The most popular attraction in the wintertime doesn't charge admission or have set viewing times.
 The northern lights seem to appear without rhyme or reason.
 There is a science to it, but explanations are still hotly debated by meteorologists, astronomers, and pretty-color enthusiasts.
-Seeing the northern lights requires that there be no nearby city light, very little moonlight, the cold fall and winter months, and a lot of luck.
-Hot springs outside Fairbanks keep the hopeful warm while they watch the skies.
+Seeing the northern lights generally requires that it be fall or winter, and that there be no nearby city light, and very little moonlight.
+A little luck helps, too.
+Chena Hot Springs outside Fairbanks keep the hopeful warm while they watch the skies.

 Alaska's capital, Juneau, is surrounded by ice and water and can be reached only by boat or plane.
-The best way to understand this is to fly over the ice fields just outside the city and visit the Mendenhall Glacier.
-Only 13 mi from downtown Juneau, this gargantuan glacier is right outside the city in plain view.
-It's 12 mi long—nearly the same distance as between it and downtown Juneau.
+The best way to appreciate this is to fly over the ice fields just outside the city and visit the Mendenhall Glacier.
+Only 13 miles from downtown Juneau, this gargantuan glacier is right outside the city in plain view.
+It's 12 miles long—nearly the same distance as what lies between it and downtown Juneau.